thorinside/proteus_lua/README.md

 Or however you want to configure it.

-## Parameters:
+## Parameters

-Sequence Length - Changes the sequence length on the fly, 32 notes are always generated, you choose which play.
+*Sequence Length* - Changes the sequence length on the fly, 32 notes are always generated, you choose which play.

-Rest Probability - The probabilty that a note will be a rest.
+*Rest Probability* - The probabilty that a note will be a rest.

-Sequence Probability - The probability that the sequencer will get bored and generate a new sequence.
+*Sequence Probability* - The probability that the sequencer will get bored and generate a new sequence.

-Gate Duration - The length of the generated gates.
+*Gate Duration* - The length of the generated gates.

-Base Octave - The octave of the notes.
+*Base Octave* - The octave of the notes.

-Scale - Major, Minor, Phrygian, Major Pentatonic, Minor Pentatonic, Miyako Bushi, and Prometheus
+*Scale* - Major, Minor, Phrygian, Major Pentatonic, Minor Pentatonic, Miyako Bushi, and Prometheus.
+The last two are my favourite.
+Feel free to add a few of your own.

 ## Installing